Last Updated on February 7, 2023 by Matt

 However… the wheel is actually both hard and it has small tough bumps.
 That does hurt your thumb after a while, and it requires it to get a little hardened.
 It is an area that I can see easily improved, probably by using some rubbery material.

 After that, you will enjoy probably the smoothest speed transitions on the market.
-I really like the great job Boosted have done on this, there is very little throwback when starting, and almost no inertia when braking.
+I like the great job Boosted has done on this, there is very little throwback when starting, and almost no inertia when braking.

 Mobile app